Eden Lake: Plot

 At daybreak, Jenny witnesses Steve being tied to a rock with barbed wire by the gang.
 Brett orders each of them to stab Steve so they will all be implicated.
 Paige, the only female gang member, records Steve's torture on her phone.
 Jenny manages to distract the gang so Steve can free himself, but she is unable to nurse his mortal wounds, forcing her to run for help.

 Jenny runs into Adam, a young boy she and Steve previously met, who informs the gang of her location.
 They capture and tie Jenny, along with Steve's dead body, to a pile of wood.
 Brett forces Adam to burn the couple while Paige films it.
 Jenny escapes, angering Brett, who necklaces Adam in retaliation.
 Meanwhile, Jenny accidentally kills a younger reluctant youth, Cooper, who was attempting to help her.
 After finding Cooper's body, Brett furiously beats another gang member to death.
 Paige flees in fear.
-Jenny runs into the road, stopping a driver, only to realize he is Cooper's older brother.
+Jenny runs into the road, stopping a driver, only to realise he is Ricky's older brother.
 Jenny steals his van, speeding down the road, killing Paige by running her over.
 Returning to town, Jenny crashes into a backyard party.

 Jenny later awakens inside the home and is comforted by a woman and Jon.
-The other parents are informed of the dead gang members, all of whom are the children of the adults at the house, making Jenny realize that she is in Brett's home.
+The other parents are informed of the dead gang members, all of whom are the children of the adults at the house, making Jenny realise that she is in Brett's home.
 With nowhere to hide, Jenny locks herself in the bathroom for protection until Jon kicks the door down.
 Despite her pleas, Brett lies that she and Steve murdered his friends and his dog, causing Jon and two other men to attack Jenny violently.
 Returning to his room and blocking out the sound of Jenny's screams, Brett deletes the videos of his gang's crimes from Paige's phone and stares blankly into a mirror while wearing Steve's sunglasses.